arma-events/docs/src/en/communities.md

 The remaining time and the number of uses is reported in the invites overview.
 You can open a platform dependent **Share** menu, **Delete** an active invitation or use **Copy Link** via the three dots symbol.
 You can also quick copy the link to your clipboard by clicking on the invite code.

-Now send the created link to your designated members via your preferred sharing method.
+Now send the created link to your community members via your preferred sharing method.
 The format of invitation links is always `https://arma.events/[INVITE-CODE]` like for example `https://arma.events/1YOtETcO`

 The recipient only needs to open the URL, login via Steam SSO and accept the invite.

 ![Use Invite](../images/communities/use-invite.png "Use Invite")

-## Delete a Community
+## Delete Community

 You can simply delete your community by hitting the **Delete Community** button in the settings of your community.
 You will get a warning before the deletion will take affect.
 You need admin rights to delete a community.
 Keep these consequences in mind: